-The Data Privacy Act of 2012 along with the Implementing Rules and Regulations sets the privacy standard in the Republic of the Philippines and is designed to protect personal information held in information and communication systems.
+The Data Privacy Act of 2012 (Republic Act No. 10173) along with associated implementing rules and regulations sets the privacy standard in the Republic of the Philippines and is designed to protect personal information held in information and communication systems.

 The Act applies to employers who use equipment in the Philippines, or who maintain an office, branch or agency in the Philippines (with a few exceptions).
 Note that the Act does not apply to data “originally collected from residents of foreign jurisdictions in accordance with the laws of those foreign jurisdictions, including any applicable data privacy laws, which is being processed in the Philippines.”

 The Act outlines the role of Personal Information Controller (PIC), which would be the employer in the context of employment as they control the collecting, holding and processing of personal employee and applicant information.
 It also sets the role of a Personal Information Processor (PIP), who processes data at the instructions of the controller.

 A higher level of protection is required for sensitive personal information, which is defined as information relating to: